gidden/resource_exchange/README.rst

 The goal of this repository will be to provide a proof-of-principle set of examples showing how the proposed Cyclus resource exchange will function in the following cases.
+Each of the following cases are explored for a single time step, i.e., the quality of the received order is not taken into account.

 Case 1: 1 Supplier, 1 Consumer
 ------------------------------